harshedabdulla/heliaFiles/README.md

-# HeliaFiles
+# ipfsFiles

 ## Introduction
-HeliaFiles is a simple, user-friendly web application that demonstrates the power of IPFS (InterPlanetary File System) for storing and retrieving images in a decentralized manner.
-Built with Node.js and leveraging the Helia library, it offers an intuitive interface for users to upload images to IPFS and retrieve them using unique content identifiers (CIDs).
+ipfsFiles is a simple, user-friendly web application that demonstrates the power of IPFS (InterPlanetary File System) for storing and retrieving images in a decentralized manner.
+Built with Node.js and leveraging the ipfs-core library, it offers an intuitive interface for users to upload images to IPFS and retrieve them using unique content identifiers (CIDs).

 ## Features
 - **Image Upload**: Easily upload images to the IPFS network.